 \subsubsection{The asymptotic homophily framework}

+In what follows, it is assumed that the vector $X$ from the unconfoundedness condition is part of the network formation in a homophilic way to facilitate the exposition.
+In practice, the binding restriction is that $X^u$ satisfies this restriction since it is possible to smooth over observables (\textit{e.g.}, Remark \ref{kernel_product_remark} below) under Assumption \ref{h_assumption}.

+I explore the case of \textit{asymptotic homophily}, \textit{i.e.}, homophilic behavior is the core mechanism of network formation and individuals' selectivity is tied to the size of their potential matching pool.
+The improvement in matching quality provides one rationale for sparse networks.\footnote{An extension, discussed in Subsection \ref{section_hiu} in the Appendix, allows for a constant match quality by possibly letting the link formation be independent of sample size; this setup accommodates denser networks.}

+This section provides an asymptotic theory when homophilic behavior is pronounced relative to network size and formalizes the intuition that connections among individuals can be used to form comparison groups.
+It shows the identifying power of homophilic restrictions and provides a network formation model compatible with many empirically relevant features.

-Suppose that associations are captured by homophily, the probability of a connection is decreasing in $\Vert X_i - X_j\Vert$, and the network is sparse: the average degree of a node increases arbitrarily slowly.
+Suppose that associations are captured by homophily, the probability of a connection is decreasing in $\Vert X_i - X_j\Vert$, and the network is sparse: the average degree of a node is constant or increases slowly.
 As people are able to form increasingly better matches with a larger pool of potential neighbors, they become more selective because of decreasing benefits per additional match, preference for quality of matches, or limited resources to devote to additional connections.